SEO is a competitive industry, and sometimes people cross the line.

 Regularly reviewing your link profile can also stop negative SEO in its tracks.
 It’s normal for a link profile to grow over time as people learn about your business.
-However, link profiles normally grow at a somewhat steady pace.
+However, link profiles normally grow at a somewhat steady pace (including internal links).
 For there to be a sudden jump in your backlink volume is cause for alarm.

 5. Watch Your Online Reviews

 Few things drive away customers like a flurry of bad online reviews.
 And with reviews and ratings often getting above-the-fold real estate on Google, they’ve also become a target of negative SEO tactics.

 Was your business bombarded with a string of terrible reviews on Yelp, Google or some other profile or directory site?
 If so, you might be the target of a competing business (or an extremely disgruntled customer).
 Google and other review sites let you flag reviews that you think are fraudulent.
 Don’t hesitate to use this feature if you’ve been targeted by fake reviews.

 6. Don’t Ignore Site Performance